elsayednofal/imagemanager/README.md

 # ImageManager
 Image manger to mange upload and select image with one line of code

-#Installation
+## Installation
-run this command
+- run this command
-` composer require elsayednofal/imagemanager:dev-master `
+` composer require elsayednofal/imagemanager`

-  then
-add service provider to you app config in path config/app.php ` Elsayednofal\Imagemanager\ImageManagerServiceProvider::class `
+- add service provider to you app config in path config/app.php ` Elsayednofal\Imagemanager\ImageManagerServiceProvider::class `

-and in alias add the line
+- in alias add the line
 ` 'ImageManager' => Elsayednofal\Imagemanager\Http\Controllers\Facades\ImageManager::class `

-then run
+- run command
 ` php artisan vendor:publish --force `
-then run
+- run command
 ` php artisan migrate `

- now lets use it

-#Config
+## Config
 you can  edit the package config in path config/ImageManager.php you can set something like [upload_path,alloweed_types,enable_thumbs,......] you will find a comment on every single config in the file

-#Usage
+ >> define script stack in your layout "preferd master layout "

+## Usage
-one single line in your blade where you want uploader in your form :
+- one single line in your blade where you want uploader in your form :
 ```php
  //images[] is the variable you will recieve the ids of selected or uploaded images in
  <?= ImageManager::selector('images[]')?>
  ```

-some cases like update you want to show old selected images so you can pass the ids as second prameter like :
+- some cases like update you want to show old selected images so you can pass the ids as second prameter like :
  ```php
  //images[] is the variable you will recieve the ids of selected or uploaded images in
  <?= ImageManager::selector('images[]',[10,15,17])?>
  ```

-in some cases you want the user to select just one image :
+ - some cases you want the user to select just one image :
   ```php
  //images[] is the variable you will recieve the ids of selected or uploaded images in
  // [] represent selected ids